Aztro Marketplace

 Communicating our Brands' Vision

 One of our promises to brands was that we would display and promote their products with style, reflecting their approach and the care they put into making their products.
 Each brand had its profile, and through it, you could see the available products and their story, videos, policies, catalogs, lookbooks, and more.
-This was essential sections on our site, one of which we were very proud of.
+These were essential sections on our site, one of which we were very proud of.
 Below are some early sketches and wireframe mockups we developed internally to better communicate our design intent to the programmers.

 Profile Wireframing